 Returning native species like kākā and kōkako back to Egmont National Park has seen a targeted increase in predator control measures on the park.
 Predators include goats.

 The park covers 34,000 hectares and, since 1925, specialist and well-trained hunters have culled more than 100,000 goats off the mountain.
-However, until recently, there is only a small number left of the park.
+However, only recently, there is only a small number left of the park.

 For many years goats have caused significant damage to the forest structure, as they eat young seedlings, saplings and ring bark mature trees.
 This vegetation is an important food source for invertebrates and native birds.